anthonyrota/awaken/www/docs/introduction.md

 ## Motivation {#motivation}

-A fundamental part of programming which we use in many of the tasks we come across is the **manipulation and transformation of lists/streams of data**.
+A fundamental part of programming which we use in many of the tasks we come across is the manipulation and transformation of lists/streams of data.
 There are various existing built-in patterns we use when programming to handle such lists of data and events.